 Did you know that every third container shipped around the world is empty?
 But, even then, getting your hands on empty shipping containers is not easy.
-The containers are often stuck on congested ports or moved only to locations with high demand.
+This is because containers are often stuck at specific ports – leading to container surplus at some locations and a deficit in others.

-As a result, the prices of containers are always fluctuating.
-And so, it gets difficult to find containers that fit your budget in your location.
-Even more when you are dependent on brokers and third-party to source containers for you.
+This imbalance of containers causes price fluctuations – making it difficult to find containers that fit your budget in your location.
+Even more when you are dependent on your local network to source containers for you.

-What if we tell you there’s a platform where you can resolve all these problems?
-On Container xChange, you can directly buy empty shipping containers from sellers in 2,500+ locations globally.
+To help you with these problems, we introduce to you Container xChange, an online container marketplace.
+Here you can buy empty shipping containers directly from sellers in 2,500+ locations globally.
 You get container offers from multiple sellers in just a few easy and quick steps.
-So, compare prices and buy containers in your budget.
+You can then compare prices and buy empty containers in your budget — at no commission.

 New and used empty shipping containers for sale